how to get free money UK

 Make sure you’re not doubling up on insurance policies.
 For example, you may have a special rewards bank account that offers mobile phone insurance, but you could also be paying for a second mobile phone insurance with your mobile provider.
 The same goes with travel insurance and breakdown cover.
 Check if any of your reward current accounts already offer these policies so you’re not paying twice.

 Another important consideration should be your family.
 Perhaps you and your partner have sepearte life insurance policies?
 It's possible to save money by combining these.
-Recent years have been trying for many but it's still possible to find the best life insurance for families for 2022 when you shop around.
+Recent years have been trying for many but it's still possible to find the best life insurance for families when you shop around.
 Insurers are able to offer cheaper life insurance policies to spouses and co-habiting couples because statistically, they tend to live longer.
 If you have children then you may want to look into child insurance too.

 Also ensure you’re not paying for any insurance you don’t need such as pet insurance when you no longer have any pets or vacant home insurance for a home you no longer own or once inherited.
 Check your accounts and make sure you know exactly which insurances you are paying for and why.